India's Tigers & Palaces 2014

 Day 8 - Sightseeing in Jaipur

 This morning we embark on an exciting sightseeing tour of Jaipur.
 We head to the grand City Palace, which is home to the current Maharaja of Jaipur.
 The ornate building was completed in 1728, and is now enclosed by high walls and set in fine gardens.
 We also see the early 18th century Astronomical Observatory, a splendid complex featuring a number of major geometric devices for tracking locations of planets.
-We then see the spectacular Palace of the Winds, an opulent red and pink sandstone building created for royal ladies to overlook the city without being seen.
-The afternoon is free to explore at your own pace.
-(B,D)
+We experience the spectacular Palace of the Winds, an opulent red and pink sandstone building created for royal ladies to overlook the city without being seen.

 This morning we bid farewell to the Patan Mahal, and transfer by coach to Delhi International Airport.
-Here we connect with our flight back to London.
+Here we connect with our flight back to London Heathrow.

 These meals, where shown, are included in the price of your holiday